Common Wild Privet

 Common or Wild Privet, Ligustrum vulgare, is a large, native shrub that makes a great country hedging plant.
-It is a semi-evergreen plant that loses its leaves in mid-winter in cold weather.
+It is the only semi-evergreen in our range of privet hedge plants as it loses its leaves in mid-winter in cold weather.
 This hardy, shade tolerant bush is often planted to provide cover and its berries are valuable food for wildlife and game.
 Please note however that in common with other members of the privet family, the shoots and leaves of wild privet are poisonous and so should be kept away from livestock.
 It is suitable for any averagely fertile soil and will grow in quite damp places.
 It is better than Green privet for exposed locations and it does well on the coast.

 Wild Privet is good for hedges up to about 4 metres high.